ultravioletrs/cocos/test/manual/algo/README.md

 cocos
 ```

 The docker image must have a `cocos` directory containing the `datasets` and `results` directories.
-The Agent will run this image inside the SVM and will mount the datasets and results onto the `/cocos/datasets` and `/cocos/results` directories inside the image.
+The Agent will run this image inside the CVM and will mount the datasets and results onto the `/cocos/datasets` and `/cocos/results` directories inside the image.
 The docker image must also contain the command that will be run when the docker container is run.

 Run the build command and then save the docker image as a `tar` file.